WasimAlgahlani/Play-Store-Apps-Analysis/README.md

 - Know hich paid apps have had the highest revenue and which have the highest price.

 - How many paid apps will recoup their development costs based on their sales revenue.

-This project is part of a lesson of 100 Days of Code - The Complete Python Pro Bootcamp by Dr.Angela Yu.